-- (a) Are the basic ideas of the project adequately translated into measurable goals and objectives? - (b) Are activity objectives delineated which specify: - type of services to be provided; - range or scope of services to be provided; - quantity of services to be provided; and - service recipients (e.g. target population, target area)? - (c) Do the intermediate objectives which have been delineated specify: - kind and extent of improvement anticipated - a quantified level of expected achievement - the period of time deemed necessary to achieve objectives? - (d) Are outcome goals/objectives delineated which specify: - the kind and extent of improvement anticipated vis-à-vis the identified crime problem; - a quantified level of expected achievement, and - the period of time deemed necessary to achieve goals/ objectives? - (e) Are activity objectives, intermediate objectives, and outcome goals/objectives logically linked together? - (f) Are the activity, intermediate, and outcome objectives realistic in terms of expected levels of achievement?
+- (a) Are the basic ideas of the project adequately translated into measurable goals and objectives? - (b) Are activity objectives delineated which specify: - type of services to be provided; - range or scope of services to be provided; - quantity of services to be provided; and - service recipients (e.g., target population, target area)? - (c) Do the intermediate objectives which have been delineated

+- a quantified level of expected achievement - the period of time deemed necessary to achieve objectives? - (d) Are outcome goals/objectives delineated which specify: - the kind and extent of improvement anticipated vis-a-vis the identified crime problem; - a quantified level of expected achievement, and - the period of time deemed necessary to achieve goals/ objectives? - (e) Are activity objectives, intermediate objectives, and outcome goals/objectives logically linked together? - (f) Are the activity, intermediate, and outcome objectives realistic in terms of expected levels of achievement?

-Evaluation Measures
+2. Evaluation Measures